correodabid/vqp/docs/api/media/security.md

 1. **Responders**: Trusted to evaluate queries honestly over their declared data
 2. **Cryptographic Primitives**: Standard algorithms (Ed25519, SHA-256) are secure
 3. **Key Management**: Private keys are properly protected by their owners
-4. **Transport Security**: Communications use TLS or equivalent protection

 ### Threat Actors